meisl/lambda/README.md

 I thought: "Well, sure; have heard all this before - but still, it's fascinating!
 Still and again.
 I *must* really try it out myself, sometime..."
 ]

-So well, I grabbed the good old "Dragon Book" [TODO: ref].
+So well, I grabbed the good old "Dragon Book", [AbSu1996] [TODO: link to bib, Amazon-link this here].
 And once again, while reading, I said to myself: "It's all not that hard, really.
 Why the hell haven't I written my own programming language yet?!".
 Which, of course, I've been saying to myself ever since I first read it...